omidarmat/webDevNotes/react/react.md

 ## **Handling events**

-To handle events in React, we don't use the `.addEventListener()` method, because that is the imperative way of responding to event.
+To handle events in React, we don't use the `.addEventListener()` method, because that is the imperative way of responding to events.
 But in React, we use a **declarative** approach, meaning that we don't manually select DOM elements.
 Instead, we use something similar to the **HTML inline event listener**.

 To listen for a click event on a certain element, we use the `on<Event>` prop or attribute on the element in the JSX.
 This prop accepts a JavaScript function.
 For instance, if we want to listen for a click event on a button: